mhhollomon/simpleConfig/docs/VALIDATION_SCHEMA.md

 # concise format (see the extended format).
 array_key : [ int ]

-# Arrays may only have scalars (float, int, bool, string) as elements.
+# Arrays may have the following types as elements
+#  (group, float, int, bool, string).

 # List may be specified.
 There is no validation of entries
 # of the list